mkkurt/mkkurt/README.md

  ## Stuff I Created

-- An Instagram Repost App (in a private repo rn)
+- An Instagram Repost App built with React Native (in a private repo rn)
-- A bot built with NodeJS-Puppeteer, running on cloud that applies to freelance jobs for me (in a private repo too)
+- A bot built with NodeJS and Puppeteer, running on cloud that listen to new Freelance jobs on a website and then applies for them for me (in a private repo too)

 ## Programming Languages
 <img src = 'https://github.com/mkkurt/mkkurt/blob/main/images/html.svg' width='40'/> <img src =